-- The University's health surveillance program is part of a range of measures to ensure the ongoing health, safety and wellbeing of staff.
+- The University's health monitoring program is part of a range of measures to ensure the ongoing health, safety and wellbeing of staff.
 The program contributes to:

-- The prevention and detection at an early stage of any adverse health effects from exposure;
+- the prevention and/or detection at an early stage of any adverse health effects from exposure;

-- General awareness of the adverse effects of exposure to hazardous materials and processes.
+- general awareness of the adverse effects of exposure to workplace hazards.